-Tours of San Felipe de Austin State Historic Site and museum generally take 60-90 minutes.
+Tours of San Felipe de Austin State Historic Site and museum generally take 90 minutes to 2 hours.
 Visitor parking is available on site.
 Planning your visit to San Felipe de Austin

 The new museum and visitors center includes a museum store that carries a wide variety of souvenirs, books, t-shirts and caps, colonial toys, as well as a number of customized, one-of-a-kind offerings related to the site's broad history.